Estadio Aldo Cantoni

+Overview

+UPCN won the national league for six consecutive years, from 2010-11 to 2015-16 season, using the Aldo Cantoni arena as home venue.

-Roller hockey is a very popular sport in Cuyo, specially in San Juan Province.
+Roller hockey is a very popular sport in Cuyo, specially in San Juan Province, where it has been practised since the 1930s.
+In those times, players used the recently paved streets as field to play the sport.

 This stadium has hosted five times the FIRS Roller Hockey World Cup, and it is also used by several teams for their Liga Nacional Argentina A-1 matches.

 San Juan was one of the venues for the 2002 FIVB Volleyball Men's World Championship, hosting five out of six matches for Group A. The opening match of the tournament, between Argentina and Australia, was held at the Luna Park Stadium, in Buenos Aires.